Fes Fes-meknes, Morocco Travel Guide

 Prepare tagines, couscous, and traditional dishes.
 Classes at Cafe Clock or The Ruined Garden.

-A spiritual and rhythmic style of music with West African roots, usually at cultural places like Café Clock.
+A spiritual and rhythmic style of music with West African roots, often at cultural places like Café Clock.

 Live acts available.

-An internationally renowned annual festival (May/June), featuring spiritual music and the arts from all over the world.
+An internationally renowned annual festival (May/June), featuring spiritual music and artistic pursuits from around the world.

 Check dates in advance.